S3-working-group/s3-practical-guide/S3-practical-guide.md

 ---

-## Primary Driver for Sociocracy 3.0
+## Driver for Creating Sociocracy 3.0

 > _In 2014 we came together to co-create a body of Creative Commons licensed learning resources, synthesizing ideas from Sociocracy, Agile and Lean.
 We discovered that organizations of all sizes need a flexible menu of practices and structures – appropriate for their specific context – that enable the evolution of a sociocratic and agile mindset to achieve greater effectiveness, alignment, fulfillment and wellbeing._